Creating Homes/Preventing Homelessness for L.A. Foster Youth

 Describe how Los Angeles County will be different if your work is successful.

-ASOH’s primary goal is to create a home for every foster youth in Los Angeles County who has recently aged-out of the foster care system and secured Section 8 housing.
-The ASOH model provides the basic necessities – a 250 + item “home kit” designed and lovingly installed by the ASOH community – for an individual to improve their life and a home environment that transforms and inspires youth to surpass their goals in education, career and health.
-With support through LA2050 Grants Challenge, we will disrupt the cycle of homelessness and poverty that plagues L.A.’s TAY foster youth.
-Our Home Creations and comprehensive services will make L.A. a better place to live, create, and connect for 35 youth and their families by: 1.Removing the financial impossibility of furnishing their homes, 2.Providing comprehensive resource services to address immediate and ongoing needs, and 3.Welcoming them into a network of resilient peers, successful adults/potential employers and service providers.
+ASOH's goal is to create a home for every foster youth in L.A.
+County who has recently aged-out of the foster care system and secured Section 8 housing.
+The ASOH model provides the basic necessities - a 250 + item "home kit" designed and lovingly installed by the ASOH community - for an individual to improve their life and a home environment that transforms and inspires youth to achieve their academic and professional goals.
+An LA2050 grant will bolster our core programming at a crucial time when TAY are facing a heightened risk of homelessness due to conditions exacerbated by the pandemic.
+We recently hired a Community Resource Navigator to solidify referrals with community partners, provide case management, and connect TAY with job-readiness/placement resources, therapy/wellness services, parenting, life skills workshops, and all the tools to thrive.
+This grant will be pivotal to supporting our program expansion by deepening the impact of our comprehensive resource services.

 What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?